MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control.md

 Depending on the type of policy, violation, and app, different governance actions are available.

-## Moving from detection to automatic remediation
+## Move from detection to automatic remediation
 After you define and customize your policy filters, you can select automated governance actions that will happen after every violation of your policy.
 Because remediation actions use the cloud provider APIs, actions might vary from one app to another.